nicholaslimzixian/tp/docs/DeveloperGuide.md

   * 3a1.
 CampusBook skips duplicates and logs a warning.
     Use case ends.

+**UC10: Select a faculty**
+TODO

+**UC11: View command history**
+TODO

+---

+**Alternate Scenarios**

+*3a.* User requests to clear the command history after viewing.
+ 3a1.
+CampusBook confirms the action.
+ 3a2.
+Upon confirmation, command history is cleared.
+ Use case ends.

+---

+**Notes / Preconditions**

+- User must have previously executed at least one command (except in *2a*).
+- Command history is session-based and not saved after application exit (unless specified in future extensions).

 ---
 ### Non-Functional Requirements
 #### Environment & Portability ####
 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.